ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 see tab Aoki 2005 :download:`Method workbook<precancer_states_and_hpylori_memo_28dec2020.xlsx>`

 .. note::
   f_i+ should be approximately 0.80 and f_i- approximately 0.50.
 This is supported by the literature that estimates 70-90% of patients with chronic gastritis are infected with H. pylori [Fang Journal of Digestive Diseases 2018]

-We only assign H. pylori status once and simulants will keep the same status throughout the sim - will NOT update H. pylori status as the simulants move through the sim (this will not be true in the alternative scenario where we add screening and treatment).
+We only assign H. pylori status once and simulants will keep the same status throughout the sim - will NOT update H. pylori status as the simulants move through the sim (this will not be true in the alternative scenario where we add screening and treatment for H. pylori).
 H.pylori status is binary: pos or neg.
+We assume H. pylori prevalence is consistent across all ages and sex [Aoki 2005].

 .. todo::